 Whether you want to explore history, art, food or local customs, Bogota has it all in the form of museums, restaurants, galleries and warm, friendly locals.
 However, and as with any bustling city, it can sometimes become a bit too overwhelming: traffic, noise and busy commuters may start to opaque your visit to Bogota after a couple of days.

 But the good news is that there is a special place to escape it all.
 Dominating the skyline of the capital, Cerro de Monserrate rises 10,341 ft (3,152 meters) above sea level over Bogota’s capital.
 This monumental hill, considered to be sacred in pre-Columbian times, is a popular pilgrim destination (there is a church on the top) as well as a major tourist attraction.
 The reason?
 Unparalleled views of downtown, all in a calm, lush, and green setting where you can give yourself a respite from it all.
-There are 3 ways to get to the top: on foot (free, though quite a hard hike), cable car (open every day, 20,000 COP for a return journey, cheaper on Sundays) and funicular railway (open Tuesday-Sunday, same prices as cable car).
+There are 3 ways to get to the top: on foot (free, though quite a hard hike), cable car (open every day, COP 20,000 for a return journey, cheaper on Sundays) and funicular railway (open Tuesday-Sunday, same prices as cable car).
+You can also take a guided tour to better explore the significance of this monument.
 Whichever way you choose to get there, I assure you it will be worth it once you set your eyes on the magnificent views of this splendid capital!

 Pilar and her partner Jorge are obsessed with travel, writing, taking pictures and drinking mate, their country’s signature drink.
 In 2015, they left home on a one-way ticket to Europe, where they visited 12 countries, dozens of cities and created countless memories.
 Along the way, they created el antitour, a travel website to inspire Spanish-speaking readers to travel the world.
 3 years later, they are on their way back home to Argentina in their renovated home on wheels with an epic journey across the American continent.
 You can follow Pilar and Jorge’s travels on their Instagram and Facebook.